apiato/documentation/docs/main-components/requests.md

 You can allow some Roles to access every endpoint in the system without having to define that role in each Request object.

-This is useful you want to let users with `Admin` role access everything.
+This is useful when you want to let users with `Admin` role access everything.

 To do this, define those roles in `app/Ship/Configs/apiato.php` as follows: